-Comparative Becomings: Studies in Transition, edited by Michael G. Kelly and Daragh O’Connell, will be launched on Friday 24 February at University College Cork.
-The event will take place at the School of Languages, Literatures and Cultures, as part of a multiple book launch to celebrate recent publications by members of the School.
+Comparative Becomings: Studies in Transition, edited by Michael G. Kelly and Daragh O’Connell, was launched on Friday 24 February at University College Cork.
+The event took place at the School of Languages, Literatures and Cultures, as part of a multiple book launch to celebrate recent publications by members of the School.

 Between Categories: The Films of Margaret Tait: Portraits, Poetry, Sound and Place, by Sarah Neely, was launched at the Glasgow Film Festival on 16 February.
 The event was organised by LUX Scotland and held at the Centre for Contemporary Arts in Glasgow.